 In the case where a Conditional Use Permit has not been used within twelve (12) months after the granting thereof, then without further action it shall be null and void.
-This may be extended to eighteen (18) months upon prior written request of the Board.
+This may be extended upon prior written request of the Board.
 The word "used" shall mean that the approved Conditional Use Permit has been activated as evidenced by permits, construction, or required licenses.